prysmaticlabs/documentation/website/docs/prepare-for-merge.md

 Prysm will output a `jwt.hex` file path.
 Record this - we'll use it in the next step.

 ## Run an execution node

-Next, we'll configure your execution node to consume this JWT token, and to expose an engine API endpoint:
+Upgrade your execution client software to the latest version.
+Use the following command to configure your execution node to consume your JWT token, and to expose an engine API endpoint:

 <Tabs groupId="execution-clients" defaultValue="nethermind" values={[
 {label: 'Nethermind', value: 'nethermind'},